yuvrajsingh1097/MARKET-STRUCTURE/README.md

       HH + HL series  = UPTREND  → buy the HL pullbacks LH + LL series  = DOWNTREND → sell the LH rallies Mixed / unclear = RANGE    → stay patient

+these work more perfectly and finely tunned for forex market only and currency pairs